 - Cook the chicken for 5 minutes and then flip the chicken over and cook another 4-5 minutes, until lightly browned and crispy.

 - Place the chicken on a board and slice into strips.
-Drizzle the tops with tonkatsu sauce or teriyaki glaze and add sesame seeds and scallions if desired.
+Drizzle the tops with Tonkatsu sauce or teriyaki sauce.
+Sprinkle with sesame seeds and scallions if desired.
 (See post for additional sauce ideas!)